AmazingCookie/AmazingCookie.github.io/_posts/2020-01-02-definition-of-machine-learning.md

 ---
 date: 2020-01-02 14:01:00
 layout: post
-title: Definition of Machine Learning.
+title: Regression Model of Machine Learning
-subtitle: Basic introduction and definition
+subtitle: Introduce three types of regression models, but involve basic introduction and definition of machine learning as well.
 description: >-
   Basic concepts of machine learning.
 image: >-